How To Clean a Showerhead

 • Toothbrush

-2. If possible, take the showerhead and place it in a large deep bowl.
-Pour the solution over the showerhead and let it soak for 30 minutes.
+2. Place the showerhead in a large, deep bowl, pour the solution over it, and let it soak for 30 minutes.

-3. Remove the showerhead and dump out the solution in a safe way.
-Take an old toothbrush and scrub around the showerhead.
-Be sure to use a soft brush if you have a fine-finish on the showerhead.
+3. Remove the showerhead and discard the solution safely.
+Scrub around it with an old toothbrush — use a soft brush if it has a fine finish.

-4. After rinsing with water, proceed to dry it with a microfiber cloth.
-Screw your showerhead back in the same way you took it off.
+4. Rinse with water, dry with a microfiber cloth, and screw the showerhead back on the same way you removed it.

 • Microfiber cloth